braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

-# Quick Start - Run EphysPipeline on Your Desktop
+# Quick Start - Run SpikeCanvas on Your Desktop

-Get the EphysPipeline dashboard running on your local machine in 5 minutes!
+Get the SpikeCanvas dashboard running on your local machine in 5 minutes!

 ## Prerequisites